eaudeweb/edw_modules/modules/edw_paragraphs/README.md

 Provides Banner paragraph that display a prominent message and related action.
 To get this paragraph type enable the EDW Paragraphs Banner submodule.

+### Block
+Provides a Block item paragraph with a field Block (plugin) that allows a content entity to reference and configure custom block instances.

 ### Carousel
 Provides Carousel paragraph that display items similar to a Banner with multiple slides.
 To get this paragraph type enable the EDW Paragraphs Carousel